-Early Spring Bamboo Tips Green Zhu Ye Qing Green Tea 竹叶青
+Early Spring Bamboo Tips Green Tea Zhu Ye Qing 竹叶青

 This tea is a rarity and delicacy that attracts tea connoisseurs around the world.
-It has a hint of nutty aroma, vegetal tastes of asparagus, apricot, or green bean, a good balance of buttery and grassy, full bodied, and is very soothing and refreshing, like fresh air from the misty mountain filling your cup.
-It is Not getting bitter even you accidently brewed a little longer.
+It has a hint of nutty aroma, vegetal tastes of asparagus, apricot, and green bean, a good balance of buttery and grassy, full bodied, and very soothing and refreshing, like fresh air from the misty mountain filling your cup.
+It does not get bitter even if accidently brewed a a bit longer than desired.

 Varietal: Sichuan local varietal called Tu Cha

 Packaging: We use the highest quality resealable foil pouches on the market to completely block light and moisture, ensuring that the tea retains maximum freshness.
 Also the resealable pouch is not only convenient, but saves you from purchasing additional tea tins.